mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

     Found mode: index, l, m, n_p, n_g, E_norm, nu = 130 1 0 3 82 -79 2.285E-02 125.57

 The last variable ``nu`` is the frequency of the corresponding mode.
+Once GYRE has computed several modes, you can stop the run using ``Ctrl+C``.

 You can edit the ``gyre_mix.in`` to change the range (and units of the range) of frequencies of the modes computed by GYRE.
 To do so change the parameters

 .. code-block:: console